Flank/flank-dashboard/metrics/web/docs/features/firebase_analytics/01_firebase_analytics_design.md

 2. Implement the `LogLoginUseCase` and `LogPageViewUseCase` classes.
 3. Add the needed parameter classes.

+Also, to be sure that the logged page exists, the domain layer contains the PageName class that stores all existing page names.

 So, the domain layer should look like this:

 ![Domain layer diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/firebase_analytics_design/metrics/web/docs/features/firebase_analytics/diagrams/firebase_analytics_domain_class.puml)

 ### Data layer

-The `FirebaseAnalyticsRepository` of the data layer should implement new methods from the `AnalyticsRepository` interface.
+The `FirebaseAnalyticsRepository` of the data layer should implement methods from the `AnalyticsRepository` interface.

 The following class diagram represents the classes of the data layer required for this feature: